iturdikulov/notes/Neil-Practical_Vim.md

 ## On Vim Versions \26

-How get vim version and health status of current neovim instance, including plugins?
+How to get vim version and health status of current Neovim instance, including plugins?
 <br class="f">
 `:checkhealth`, but it can be slow!